VolpeUSDOT/FTOT-Resilience-Link_Removal/README.md

 conda info --envs
 ```

+You only need to create the environment once.

+## Run the Network Resilience Tool

 You can then launch Jupyter by the following steps:

 ```
 conda activate FTOTnetworkEnv
 jupyter notebook
 ```

-You only need to create the environment once; thereafter, you can simply run `conda activate FTOTnetworkEnv` and `jupyter notebook`.

 If the Jupyter notebook instance launches with a warning about the kernel, you may need to manually select `FTOTnetworkEnv` as the kernel to use.
 If the `FTOTnetworkEnv` kernel fails to load, follow [these steps](https://stackoverflow.com/questions/54876404/unable-to-import-sqlite3-using-anaconda-python) to ensure all supporting files are present.

-## Run Reference Scenario 7

-Run Reference Scenario 7 using the modified FTOT code.
-Browse to `C:\FTOT\scenarios\reference_scenarios\rs7_capacity` and double-click `run_v7.bat`.

-## Conduct link rank and removal disruptions

 From the Jupyter notebook window, browse to `Conduct_Link_Removal.ipynb` to begin this module.
 Follow the instructions in the notebook.